Make the task of managing the climate in your greenhouse easier with High Pressure Fogging & Misting systems for greenhouses

 Extreme fogging can be used to disperse some suitable insect control products.
 Fogging gives even and complete coverage as well as cost and time savings over manual spraying.

-Low Pressure Misting systems operate at up to 250psi, and produce droplets which are 10 to 20 times larger in size than those of a High Pressure Fogging System (i.e. 100 to 200 micron)
+Low Pressure Misting systems for greenhouses operate at up to 250psi, and produce droplets which are 10 to 20 times larger in size than those of a High Pressure Fogging System (i.e. 100 to 200 micron)

 These droplets are too heavy to stay suspended in the air.
 The increased droplet size causes poor evaporation, reduced greenhouse cooling effectiveness, and a significant, dangerous wetness in the greenhouse.